Weak fundamental momentum pushes XpresSpa Group, Inc. (XSPA) lower

 XpresSpa Group, Inc. (NASDAQ:XSPA) trade information

-Sporting 9.89% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Sep 10 when the XSPA stock price touched $2.11-5 or saw a rise of 5.21%.
-Year-to-date, XpresSpa Group, Inc. shares have moved -1.22%, while the 5-day performance has seen it change 10.5%.
-Over the past 30 days, the shares of XpresSpa Group, Inc. (NASDAQ:XSPA) have changed -35.28%.
-Short interest in the company has seen 6.07 Million shares shorted with days to cover at 0.74.
+Despite being -0.52% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Sep 16 when the XSPA stock price touched $2.05 or saw a rise of 6.83%.
+Year-to-date, XpresSpa Group, Inc. shares have moved -5.67%, while the 5-day performance has seen it change -4.5%.
+Over the past 30 days, the shares of XpresSpa Group, Inc. (NASDAQ:XSPA) have changed -29.78%.
+Short interest in the company has seen 6.07 Million shares shorted with days to cover at 0.79.

 XpresSpa Group, Inc. (XSPA) estimates and forecasts